 Before the film even reaches the halfway point, there'll be no doubt why 'Judas and the Black Messiah' is a Sundance, Golden Globes and Oscars nominee.

-- ▪️Magnetic storytelling.
+- *Magnetic storytelling.

-- ▪️Outstanding performances.
+- *Outstanding performances.

-- ▪️Dynamic sound production.
+- *Dynamic sound production.

-- ▪️Slightly underdeveloped historical references.
+- *Slightly underdeveloped historical references.

-- ▪️Slight exposition heavy.
+- *Exposition heavy.

-Everything from the sound production, song selection, costumes and color palette work in concert to turn back time and bring the city of Chicago to life.
-Giving over to narrative's rhythm and flow is easy.
-In short order — and in a character-revealing fashion — audiences meet William O'Neal (LaKeith Stanfield) and witness a seedy encounter between him and FBI agent Roy Mitchell (Jesse Plemons).
-With precise crafting, King's direction lays the groundwork for an intense conflict built around Fred Hampton and set to delve into the meat of the treachery about to play out with care.
+Everything from the sound production, song selection, costumes and color palette work in concert to turn back time and bring 1960s Chicago to life.
+Giving over to the narrative's rhythm and flow is easy.
+In short order — and in a character-revealing fashion — audiences meet William O'Neal (LaKeith Stanfield) and witness a seedy encounter between him and FBI agent Roy Mitchell (Jesse Plemons (opens in new tab)).
+With precise crafting, King's direction lays the groundwork for an intense conflict built around Fred Hampton and dissects the treachery, about to play out, with care.